elastic/ecctl/docs/ecctl_deployment_kibana_resync.md

 ## ecctl deployment kibana resync

-Resynchronizes the search index and cache for the selected Kibana instance
+Resynchronizes the search index and cache for the selected Kibana instance or all instances

 ### Synopsis

-Resynchronizes the search index and cache for the selected Kibana instance
+Resynchronizes the search index and cache for the selected Kibana instance or all instances

 ```
-ecctl deployment kibana resync [<deployment id> | --all] [flags]
+ecctl deployment kibana resync {<deployment id> | --all} [flags]
 ```

 ### Options